Tabatskyi/Tabatskyi/README.md

 ### My Bio:

-I'm a software developer passionate about creating innovative solutions for people.
+I'm a software developer passionate about creating innovative solutions that enhance people's lives.
 I started my journey with some Python courses and Pascal in High School.
 Currently, I'm studying at [KSE University](https://university.kse.ua/en) in the “Software Engineering and Business Analysis” program.

 #### Contact me:
 <a href="https://github.com/Tabatskyi" target="_blank">